North Raleigh Ministries History

 Over the years, North Raleigh Ministries has gained many business partners, many new projects to help their neighbors in need and many new member churches that are now associated with the ministry.
 Today, the member churches are: Crossroads Fellowship Church, New Hope Baptist, Christ Baptist, Greystone Baptist, St. Andrew’s Presbyterian, North Raleigh Church of the Nazarene, Church of the Apostles, Grace Community Church, St. Timothy’s Episcopal, St. Mark’s Methodist, Trinity Baptist, Hudson Presbyterian, and Grace Lutheran.
 There are also about 20 other churches in the North Raleigh area that participate every month in ways such as donating resources and providing volunteers to help run the ministry.
 Without the prayers and support of the Christian community in North Raleigh, North Raleigh Ministries could not function.

 North Raleigh Ministries is a very special organization that God has tremendously blessed.
 There have been many challenges over the years, but God has truly provided the resources that were needed to overcome them.
 North Raleigh Ministries has grown and expanded extremely quickly, but somehow, the resources have always been available to keep its doors open and its mission to “love thy neighbor” alive.
 And as North Raleigh Ministries moves forward, those who love the organization always remember where it came from and what it was originally intended to do.
-Denise Crumpler says “When this ministry started, I didn’t realize that sometimes our commandment to ‘sit and wait upon the Lord’ means that you have to get up and get it done!”
-And with the Lord’s blessing, North Raleigh Ministries will continue to operate and serve its neighbors in need for many years to come.
+With the Lord’s blessing, North Raleigh Ministries will continue to operate and serve its neighbors in need for many years to come.